 Snowmobiling in the Adirondacks can be fast, fun, and addictive.
 Unfortunately, last year's late arrival of Mother Nature's goods to the northeast has caused riders near and far to get antsy with anticipation for that first ride of the season.
-As the calendar transitions into November, riders will hope the Tupper Lake area begins to accumulate snow for the groomers to work their magic on transforming our trails, logging roads, and corridors into a snowmobile playground.
+We have gotten dumped on with snow, and the groomers have been working their magic on transforming our trails, logging roads, and corridors into a snowmobile playground.
 So as you gear up for your next big snowmobiling adventure, we invite you to check out these top stops in our region of the 'dacks!

 Start your engines!
 Your snowmobile itinerary awaits.

 Five pit stops, one detour, and a whole lot of riding in between.

 Breakfast - Located right at the intersection of the C7 Corridor and Main Street, the Lumberjack Inn is the perfect spot to tank up on coffee and calories for the big day ahead.
 In Tupper Lake, this cool diner is famous for their all-day breakfast, which serves up some of the tastiest (and largest) good ol' fashioned breakfast platters one could ask for.
 From the hearty "Paul Bunyon" menu to the lighter "saplings" portions, the Lumberjack Inn is sure to plate up something to satisfy every rider in your party.

 Last Minute Supplies and Gas - Now that your tank is full, it's time to top off the sled.
 Swing by Larkin's Junction Depot to gas up the snowmobile and get your last minute supplies and goodies for the ride ahead.
 Got a sweet tooth?
 Make sure to grab some of Mary's famous baked goods or swing over to their deli counter to grab a sandwich for the trails.